Tools of the Trade of Defensive Investor Benjamin Graham

 Moderate Price to Earnings Ratio

 For inclusion in a conservative portfolio, the current price of a stock should not exceed fifteen times its average earnings for the past three years.
-This acts as a safeguard against overpaying for a security.
-Learn more about the p/e ratio and how it can be used to value a stock.
+This acts as a safeguard against overpaying for security.

 Moderate Ratio of Price to Assets